 What defendants does Adult Court Services (ACS) supervise?

 Please refer to ACS Programs and Services to see answers to this question for each program.

-If ACS supervises home detention only for Boone County residents, whom do I contact if I live outside Boone County and will be on home detention on a Boone County Courthouse case?
+If ACS supervises home detention only for Boone County residents, whom do I contact if I live outside Boone County and will be on home detention in a Boone County case?